 Advent has marked the beginning or first season of the Christian year since the eighth century.
 Advent focuses on preparing for the coming of Christ.
 The term is derived from the Latin word adventus, meaning to come.
 The season or period of Advent always includes the four Sundays before Christmas Day.
 (It begins with the Sunday closest to November 30 and ends with Christmas Eve day.)
 Because December 25 does not always fall on the same day of the week, the number of days in the Advent season varies from year to year.

-In 2019, Advent will be from Sunday, December 1 through Sunday, December 22.
+In 2023, Advent will begin from Sunday, November 26th through Sunday, December 17th.